General Information

 Academic Honors

-To be eligible for academic honors, students must have a minimum GPA of 3.4.
-Honors for the Associate in Arts degree and the Associate in Science – Transfer degree are based on the cumulative college-level GPA, while the Associate in Applied Science, Associate of Applied Technology and Certificate of Proficiency are based on the cumulative GPA.
-Honors for the Bachelor of Applied Sciences are based on cumulative college-level GPA.
-Students in the Bachelor of Applied Science and associate degree programs will earn the designation of “with honors” for a GPA of 3.4 to 3.89, and the designation of “with highest honors” for a GPA of 3.9 or higher.
-Certificates of Proficiency will be granted the designation of “with merit” for a GPA of 3.4 or higher (Certificates of Achievement are not eligible for honors designations).
-Those students participating in June ceremonies will receive recognition at the celebration based on their appropriate GPA on record at the end of winter term.
-If honor status changes once final grades are processed, adjustments will be made to the student record.
+To be eligible for academic honors, students must have a minimum GPA of 3.40.
+Honors for the Associate in Arts (AA) degree, the Associate in Science – Transfer (AS) degree, the Bachelor of Applied Science (BAS) degree, and the Bachelor of Science (BS) degree are based on the cumulative college-level GPA.
+Honors for the Associate of Applied Science (AAS) degree, Associate of Applied Technology (AAT) degree, and Certificate of Proficiency (CP) are based on the cumulative GPA.
+Students in the AA, AS, BAS, BS, AAS, and AAT degree programs will earn the designation of “with honors” for a GPA of 3.40 to 3.89 and the designation of “with highest honors” for a GPA of 3.90 or higher.
+Students in the Certificates of Proficiency programs will be granted the designation of “with merit” for a GPA of 3.40 or higher (other certificates are not eligible for honors designations).
+Students participating in commencement ceremonies will receive recognition at the celebration based on their GPA on record at the end of winter term.
+If their honor status changes once final grades are posted, adjustments will be made to the student record.

 Distribution Coding